iafisher/drill/README.md

 For ungraded questions, popquiz will prompt for an answer, but it will not check the user's response, and the question will not count towards either the total correct or total incorrect for the quiz.
 After the user enters her answer, the text in the `answer` field will be displayed as a sample correct answer.
 The `Ungraded` kind is intended for long-answer questions which could not reasonably be graded automatically.

 ## Other fields
+The following notes apply to all question types.

+The `text` field may be an array of strings, to allow for multiple wordings of the same question.

+In the `answer` and `answer_list` fields, an array of strings may be used instead of a single string, for multiple acceptable variants of the same answer.

+Questions may have a `tags` field, which should be a list of strings.
+Tagged questions can be filtered using the command-line `--tag` and `--exclude` options.

 Questions may have an `id` field with a unique string value.
 The purpose of this field is to support another optional field, `depends`.
 If question A has `depends` set to `"some-id"`, and question B's `id` field is `"some-id"`, then question A will always be asked after question B.

 **Note**: Currently the dependency resolver is not very sophisticated, so for the time being the following constraints hold: